psychopy/psychopy/docs/source/online/usingPavlovia.rst

 .. important::

-   **IMPORTANT: As of December 27th 2025 you will need to have PsychoPy 2025.1.1 installed in order to sync to Pavlovia from PsychoPy.**
+   *As of December 27th 2025 you will need to have PsychoPy 2025.1.1 installed in order to sync to Pavlovia from PsychoPy.*
    If you have an older version please see this guide on :doc:`how to sync with Pavlovia independently of PsychoPy app <syncingToPavlovia>`.